 For endometriosis, some basic questions to ask your doctor include:

 - How is endometriosis diagnosed?

-- What side effects can I expect from medication use?
+- What side effects can I expect from medicine?

-- Under what circumstances do you recommend surgery?
+- Do you recommend surgery?

 - Will endometriosis affect my ability to become pregnant?

 - Can treatment of endometriosis improve my fertility?

 - Can you recommend any alternative treatments I might try?